djotaku/pythonmorsels/readme.md

 Here's how I want to use this repo:

 - There will be one folder per exercise that I do.
 - In there you can look at my commits.
-There will be a commit for each step I am able to do - base solution, Bonus 1, 2, etc.
+There will be a commit for each step I am able to do - base solution, Bonus 1, 2, etc. The description of my commit will contain my thoughts.
 - Each folder will have a readme describing the problem I was given
 - If I learn anything neat from Trey's official solution, I will note that as well.
 (Not sure where yet, I just started this process.)